 Phone Number and Fax Number

 Inmate Search – Find Out Who’s In Jail

 Do you have a family member, loved one, or friend in jail and don’t know how to contact them?

 Has someone who has been arrested and you don’t know how to find out what jail they’re in?

 To find out who’s in jail at Rowan County Detention Center you should visit their link and do an inmate lookup.

 The Rowan County Detention Center Inmate Lookup is an online list of people currently in custody, including status, bail amount, and times the inmate can have visitors.
 You can get information about anyone arrested and processed or discharged in the past 24 hours.
 Jail inmates are listed alphabetically by last name.
 You will be able to locate their inmate information more quickly if you’ve got the arrestee’s full name, date of birth, or arrest number.

 If your friend or loved one could possibly be in another jail you will want to look here, too: List of all county jails in Kentucky

 A mugshot, or intake photograph, is a picture that the jail takes when you are processed at the jail intake.
-A mugshot is make of one full face and one profile photo.
+A mugshot is made up of one full face photo and one profile photo.
 Your name and intake number will be on the pictures, and they’re on file at the jail.